nablang/nablang/doc/spellbreak/lexer-syntax.md

 Another example,

     /(alias)\ +(\w+)\ +/ {
-      :token "keyword-alias" $1
+      :token "keyword.alias" 1 # set token name for the 1st group
-      :token "alias-name" $2
+      :token "alias.name" 2    # set token name for the 2nd group
     }

-This rule generates 2 tokens: `keyword-alias` and `alias-name` with corresponding matching string (and matching positions), while ignoring the arbitrary lengthed spaces in between.
+This rule generates 2 tokens: `keyword.alias` and `alias.name` with corresponding matching string (and matching positions), while ignoring the arbitrary lengthed spaces in between.

 Token can be associated with a value (the third argument).
 Example parsing integer:

     /\d+/ {
-      :token "integer" $1 (:parse_int $1)
+      :token "integer" 1 (:parse_int 1)
     }

 ### On token naming